cleifwork/GCONNECT/docs/README.md

 ## Environment Variables
 > [!IMPORTANT]
-> To run this project, you will need to add the following environment variables to your **GCONNECT** folder.
+> To run this project, you will need to add the following environment variables to your **GCONNECT/app** folder.

 `put_api_key_here.txt` (File should contain GDrive API KEY)